pivot-access-ltd/bma-offline-docs/src/how-to-customise-machines-5108.md

 [/tab]
 [/tabs]

 Note that layouts can be set globally and on a per-machine basis.
-For additional information on storage layouts, see the [Storage layouts reference](#heading--storage-layouts-reference) section at the end of this article.
+For additional information on storage layouts, see the [Storage layouts reference](/t/-/5973) article.

 <a href="#heading--how-to-set-global-storage-layouts"><h3 id="heading--how-to-set-global-storage-layouts">How to set global storage layouts</h3></a>